-Physical therapy can help you recover from an injury or surgery, and can help you manage a chronic condition.
-At St. Luke's Rehabilitation our services can address a wide range of issues, including arthritis, work injuries, sports injuries, and pain management.
+Physical and orthopedic therapy help you recover from an injury or surgery, and can improve functional movement when you have chronic conditions such as arthritis.
+Occupational therapy can help you with the work of daily life.
+At St. Luke's Rehabilitation our services can address a wide range of issues, including arthritis, work injuries, sports injuries, urinary incontinence, vestibular and balance issues, recovery from cancer treatment, and pain management.

 Our team also includes neuropsychology specialists, who test for memory and cognitive problems related to suspected neurological conditions, like brain injury, stroke, dementia, or other diseases or conditions affecting the brain.
-We can help characterize cognitive problems and offer recommendations and educations to you and your primary care physician.
+Our speech therapists can help with communication and swallowing.
+We characterize cognitive problems and offer recommendations and educations to you and your primary care physician.